jarvisms/pythondcs/README.md

 The only external module required is the [`python-requests`](http://docs.python-requests.org/) library.
 If installing `pyhondcs` via pip, this will be installed for you.

 For efficient handling of larger data sets, you can optionally use the [`ijson`](https://github.com/isagalaev/ijson) library which is recommended if you envisage accessing large amounts of data in each transaction (such as years of halfhourly data at a time) as this will provide memory efficient iterators instead of lists.
 However, you may choose to omit the `ijson` module if you wish if you only plan to grab small amounts of data in each transaction, or if you don't mind the memory burden of very large lists with nested dictionaries.
-The `ijson` module is also availble via pip.
+The `ijson` module is also available via pip.

 ### Installing

 The `pythondcs` package is available via pip, which will also install the `requests` prerequisite for you if you do not already have this.
-As mentioned above, `ijson` can optionally be used and is recomended.
+As mentioned above, `ijson` can optionally be used and is recommended.

 At a command line (not in python), such as Windows cmd, or Linux/Mac shell/terminal: